Overview & Structure

 - Communicate all relevant information to all its customers within and outside the thoroughbred code.

 - Foster increased awareness, interest, participation and investment in the thoroughbred code.

 NZTR is based in Wellington with a full-time staff of 27.
 For a full list of staff contact details, please visit our Contacts page.
-Its offices are in the same building as the New Zealand Racing Board, the TAB, Trackside TV, Radio Trackside and the Greyhound Racing New Zealand.
+Its offices are in the same building as TAB NZ, Trackside TV, and the Greyhound Racing New Zealand.

-Currently NZTR is governed by a Board of six Directors.
+Currently NZTR is governed by a Board of seven Directors.